- Case law – Carry-back and use of a research tax credit – March 2022

-- Press release - Renewal of the request for early repayment of tax credit debts before filing the tax return
+- Press release - Renewal of the request for early repayment of tax credit debts before the filing of the tax package - March 2021

 - Case law - Need for the official of the Ministry to request additional information before concluding - February 2021

 - Finance Law - Additional reporting obligation for companies with expenditure exceeding 10 million euros - January 2021

 - Government measure - Postponement of the 2016 CIR prescription deadlines - July 2020

 - Finance law for 2020 - Operating costs - February 2021

 - Case law - Contestation of a refusal of reimbursement - December 2019

 - Case law - Guidance on the use of reasons by the administration - December 2019